carlosjhr64/korekto/examples/Tutorial.md

 although no checking is done if a literal `Regexp` is given.
 Also, `Korekto` will not define any symbols in a literal `Regexp`, so it's preferable to use `Patterns` described below.

+Some generalities:
+* All pattern statements may introduce new symbols
+* All pattern statements will itemize in the title the new symbols found
+* First number found in the title of an instantiating pattern(E,L) is the expected number of instantiations
+* First number found in the title of a definition statement(D) is the expected number of undefined symbols

 ## Patterns